HAIBA

 The Healthcare-associated Infections Database (HAIBA) is a national, automated surveillance system for monitoring healthcare-associated infections.

-HAIBA presents the incidence of healthcare-associated infections on eSundhed.
+HAIBA presents the incidence of healthcare-associated infections on eSundhed (in Danish).

 If surveillance data are employed actively to improve daily infection control practices in healthcare, the surveillance efforts contribute to preventing and thus decreasing the occurrence of healthcare-associated infections.
 For HAIBA we focus on building and maintaining dialogue with end-users to establish various ways of disseminating surveillance data to support different user groups in the best way possible.